Yeast Allergy Diet: Understanding Triggers and Eating Safely

 As mentioned earlier, reading product labels is essential to avoid accidental exposure.
 Try building your diet around naturally yeast-free whole foods, such as grains, legumes, meats, and produce.
 When dining out, call the restaurant beforehand to ask about dishes made without yeast.
 Inquire whether any fermented foods, including soy sauce, are used in their preparation.

 When participating in a social gathering where food is provided, don’t assume that everyone accurately knows whether yeast is in their dish or not.
 You may be an expert on your allergy, but they are likely not.
 Instead, plan to eat beforehand or bring 1-2 yeast-free dishes.
-If your allergy is severe, make sure you always have life-saving measures like an EpiPen with you.
+If your allergy is severe, make sure you always have life-saving measures, such as an EpiPen, with you.

 Having an allergy can be life-altering, but it doesn’t have to be life-threatening if you are prepared to avoid and manage a reaction.
 The more familiar you become with allergen-free dishes, recipes, and products, the easier this will be.
 Say no to yeast and say yes to peace of mind.